Sunnydsoni/INST-326-Alarm-Clock/README.md

 # INST-326-Alarm-Clock
-To view our program, visit our github page and open "Project.py."
+To view our program, visit our github page and open the repository called "Project.py."